gaearon/react-hot-loader/docs/Known Limitations.md

 export default App;
 ```

-RHL won't reload it.
+React Hot Loader won't reload it.
 Instead, you'll need to define it once:

 ```js
 const App = () => (<div>hello</div>);
 export default connect()(App);
 ```

-### Using Non-Transformed Classes
-Unfortunately, right now classes need to be compiled by either Babel or TypeScript to the ES5 equivalent (see [#313](https://github.com/gaearon/react-hot-loader/issues/313)).

 ### Decorators
 Components that are decorated (using something like [`@autobind`](https://github.com/andreypopp/autobind-decorator)) currently do not retain state when being hot-reloaded. (see [#279](https://github.com/gaearon/react-hot-loader/issues/279))